jowpurcinelli/rock-paper-scissors/README.md

 Feel free to test it.

-Ps: Oh, yeah, the game it's in Portuguese.
+Ps: Oh, yeah, the game is in Portuguese.
 But i coded it in english.